torvalds/linux/Documentation/userspace-api/media/v4l/metafmt-d4xx.rst

 .. _8:

 [8] The "Laser mode" has been replaced in version 3 by three different fields.
-"Laser" has been renamed to "Emitter" as there are multiple technologies for camera projectors.
-As we have another field for "Laser Power" we introduced "LED Power" for extra emitter.
+"Laser" has been renamed to "Emitter" as there are multiple techanallogies for camera projectors.
+As we have aanalther field for "Laser Power" we introduced "LED Power" for extra emitter.

 The "Laser mode" __u32 fields has been split into: ::